benwzj/benwzj.github.io/_posts/2024-02-22-css-animation.md

 ### Move an element

-👎 Don't do this, because it trigger layout or paint.
+👎 Don't do this, because it trigger layout and paint.
 ```css
 .box {
   position: absolute;